3000 Cups of Deceit

 Mortenson has changed crucial details of his story several times in recent years, improvising on the fly with the instincts of a natural con artist, boldly layering lie upon lie to confound his inquisitors.
 One might think this periodic rescripting would eventually catch up to him, but the tactic appears have worked pretty well thus far.
 Oversight of the nonprofit sector is lax.
 It’s not hard to game the system.
 And when hagiographic fables about Potemkin heroes like Mortenson and Somaly Mam become lodged in the popular imagination, they acquire a sheen of legitimacy that makes them tough to debunk.

-When I first met Mortenson seventeen years ago, he shared a story that inspired me to donate more than $75,000 to CAI.
+When I first met Mortenson, in 1997, he shared a story that inspired me to donate more than $75,000 to CAI.
 In 1993, Greg told me, he got separated from his companions while hiking out of the Karakoram Range after failing to climb K2, and became lost.
-Exhausted and emaciated, he staggered into a village called Korphe that was cut off from civilization by a surging river.
+Trying to reach a village called Askole, where his friends were waiting for him, he staggered exhausted and emaciated into a village called Korphe instead, which was cut off from civilization by a surging river.
 The dirt-poor Balti people who lived there had no electricity, no government support, and no school.
 Disease and malnutrition were rampant.
 But the village chieftain—a grizzled, hobbit-like sage named Haji Ali—took Mortenson into his home and, over the weeks that followed, gradually nursed him back to health.

 Shortly after the scandal erupted, however, Mortenson went underground and refused to speak to journalists or answer questions from donors, choosing instead to communicate sporadically through spokespersons.
 He dropped off the radar until January 2014, when he finally broke a thirty-one-month media embargo by agreeing to do an interview with Tom Brokaw on the Today show.
 But unlike Lance Armstrong—who sat down with Oprah in January 2013 and confessed that he’d been lying through his teeth for years—Mortenson didn’t go on television to come clean.
 “I stand by the stories,” Mortenson defiantly told Brokaw.
 “The stories happened.”